Samuel-Alexander/Block_Party/README.md

 1. Initialize Puppeth blockchain service management tool:
 ./puppeth

 2. You will be prompted to specify a network name.
-In this example, we will use 'party'
+In this example, we will use 'fiesta'

 3. In the prompt that follows, first select option '2' to configure a new genesis, then '1' to create a new genesis from scratch and then '2' to select 'Proof-of-Authority' consensus engine.
 DEFAULT options for how long block should take